- How to Use VSCO Cam's Grid and Journal to Create a Polished Photography Portfolio

-- How to Use Your iPhone Like A Pro: Manual Photo & Video
+- How To Use Your iPhone Like A Pro Video Camera

 - View Learning Guide...

 The great thing about digital photography is you can take lots of photographs without worrying about costs.
 The challenging thing about digital photography is you can take lots of photographs.
 Instead of boxes, filing cabinets, and binders spilling a chaos of negatives and prints, we have computers, memory cards, and external hard drives packed full of image bits and bytes.

 Organization and sanity are possible.
 This series will guide you in building and using a powerful system to manage your digital chaos.

 - Infrared Photography3 PostsView Learning Guide...

 Infrared photography uses wavelengths of light that are usually not part of the visual spectrum.
 In this series you’ll learn about the infrared choices available, how to take infrared photographs using a filter, how to process your photographs to a high standard and how avoid common mistakes along the way.